 Amphetamines are synthetic stimulant drugs that increase alertness, energy and attention, and suppress the appetite.
 Amphetamines are prescribed to treat medical conditions such as attention-deficit hyperactivity disorder (ADHD), narcolepsy and obesity.
 They are also taken for recreational and non-medical purposes.

 When you take amphetamines to treat a health condition, you are unlikely to get addicted.
-If you take more of the amphetamine than prescribed and use it to improve mood or performance, it can be highly addictive.
+If you take more of the amphetamine than prescribed and use it to improve mood or performance, it can be highly addictive and be classed as a prescription drug dependence.
 The body can build up a tolerance to amphetamines very quickly, which means you need more of the drug to achieve the same high effect.
 Treatment for people with a high tolerance to Amphetamine may require full Amphetamine detoxing to assist recovery.

 When you take amphetamines to treat a health condition, you are unlikely to get addicted.
 However, if a person takes more of the amphetamine than prescribed and is using it to improve mood or performance, it can lead to addiction.
 The body can build up a tolerance to amphetamines very quickly, which means it needs more of the drugs to achieve the same high feeling.